Sued or hassled by a debt collector?

 Harassed or sued by one of these?

-We defend clients against the most aggressive debt collectors in America — before or after a lawsuit.
+We help people respond to the most aggressive debt collectors in America — before or after a lawsuit.

 LVNV Funding LLC